baby636/p2pvps-client/client/rpi/simple/README.md

 5. You'll also need to install Docker on the RPi.
 Prior to running the instructions below, this is a great time to reboot your device.
 It seems to prevent errors with installing Docker.

 `curl -sSL https://get.docker.com | sh`

-6. Follow the on-screen instuctions by adding the user 'pi' to the docker group, then opening a new terminal:
+6. Follow the on-screen instructions by adding the user 'pi' to the docker group, then opening a new terminal:

 `sudo usermod -aG docker pi`

 7. Now, downgrade Docker (until they fix issues with the newer versions):